moderndatainc/kendo/README.md

 Kendo is a testing framework designed for data infrastructure, allowing developers to define and enforce policies on their infrastructure using SQL code.
 Inspired by tools such as [Cloud Custodian](https://cloudcustodian.io) and [Steampipe](https://steampipe.io), Kendo enables infrastructure management through a declarative approach.

-Kendo isn't a replacement for IaC tools like Terraform, Titan or schemachange, but is designed to work in conjunction with IaC
+Kendo isn't a replacement for IaC tools currently used to manage Snowflake such as Terraform, Titan or schemachange, but is designed to work in conjunction with IaC tools.

 ## Features